tsackton/taelgar/Species/Languages.md

 The human tongues of the known world are broadly divided up into three major language families based on ancient migrations and cultural divisions on the original human homeland of [[Hkar]]:

 * **Northros Language Family**: A set of languages spoken across the northern reaches of Taelgar, named Northros by Drankorian cataloguers of languages.
 These languages are spoken by the cultures that departed Hkar in the ancient days.
-* **Eastros Language Family**: A set of languages spoken primarily across the eastern parts of the [[Green Sea]], as far west as [[Skaerhem|Skaer]].
+* **Eastros Language Family**: A diverse set of languages spoken across the [[Green Sea]].
 This language is derived from an ancient mariner culture that originally settled much of the [[Green Sea]] region, and these languages were given the name Eastros by Drankorian scholars.
-* **Drankorian Language Family**: A set of languages spoken by [[Drankorian Empire|Drankor]] and its successor cultures.
+* **Drankorian Language Family**: A set of languages spoken by [[Drankorian Empire|Drankor]] and many of its successor cultures.
 It is derived from the language spoken on [[Hkar]] and the time of the [[The Downfall|Downfall]].

-There are some other human languages, notably Dunmari, that do not fit into any of the language families above, and there are rumors and fragments from Drankor of very different languages spoken in the far east or far south.
+There are some other human languages, notably Dunmari, that do not fit into any of the language families above, and there are rumors and fragments from [[Drankor]] of very different languages spoken in far-flung places distant from the center of the [[Drankorian Empire]].

 %% Background Note:
 This section is intended to be both canonical and sufficiently vague as to not block new invention.
 Broadly, the assumption is that each of the [[Human Cultures of Taelgar|migrations from Hkar]] map to a specific language family: